wasserth/TotalSegmentator/README.md

 ### Class details

-The following table shows a list of all classes.
+The following table shows a list of all classes for task `total`.

 TA2 is a standardized way to name anatomy.
 Mostly the TotalSegmentator names follow this standard.
 For some classes they differ which you can see in the table below.